Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Potential outcome panel and dynamic causal effects

 Since the number of potential outcomes grows exponentially with the time period $t$, there is a considerable number of possible causal estimands.
 To make progress, we restrict our attention to a core class, referred to as the \textit{lag-$p$ dynamic causal effects}.

 \begin{definition} For $0 \leq p < t$ and $\mathbf{w},\tilde{\mathbf{w}} \in \mathcal{W}^{p+1}$, the \textbf{$i,t$-th lag-$p$ dynamic causal effect} is

 \end{definition}

-The $i,t$-th lag-$p$ dynamic causal effect measures the difference between the outcomes from following assignment path $\mathbf{w}$ from period $t-p$ to $t$ compared to the alternative path $\tilde {\mathbf{w}}$, fixing the assignments for unit $i$ to follow the observed path up to time $t-p-1$.\footnote{Defining dynamic causal effects conditional on the observed past assignments $w_{i,1:t-p-1}^{obs}$ is in line with the common focus on the average causal effect on the treated (e.g. see \cite{Lechner(11)-DiD}).} We use the bold notation for the assignments that define the dynamic causal effects to help differentiate them from other possible assignment paths.
-We intentionally drop the subscripts as we will average the lag-$p$ dynamic causal effects across both time and units for a fixed $\mathbf{w}$ and $\tilde {\mathbf{w}}$.
+The $i,t$-th lag-$p$ dynamic causal effect measures the difference between the outcomes from following assignment path $\mathbf{w}$ from period $t-p$ to $t$ compared to the alternative path $\tilde {\mathbf{w}}$, fixing the assignments for unit $i$ to follow the observed path up to time $t-p-1$.
+Generally, when $N>>T$ we recommend setting $p=t-1$, removing the dependence on the observed path.\footnote{In a time series experiment with $N = 1$, \cite{BojinovShephard(19)} introduced defining causal effects that depend on the observed assignment path because most potential outcomes are unobserved since there is only one experimental unit in their setting.
+In our more general panel experiments setting, an analogous problem arises when $T$ is of a similar order as $N$.}